HermesBoots/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 Recursively giving execute permission to the working directory, but only affecting directories.
 This uses a common `chmod` option and a rare symbolic permission.

 ## More Directories
-Creating a directory and giving it certain permissions at the same time using `install`.
+Creating a directory with a fixed name and giving it certain permissions at the same time using `install`.

+## Change Group
+Changing just the owning group of a file with a fixed name using `chown`.